THUMBS DOWN PUBLISHERS LIST

 - Park East Press (Dallas TX) (formerly Durban House, formerly Oakley Press) (may no longer be active)

-- Pegasus Elliot Mackenzie Publishers Ltd (under common ownership with Artemis Publishers Ltd (Cambridge UK)
+- Pegasus Elliot Mackenzie Publishers Ltd (has shared officers with Austin Macauley and Ashwell Publishing (Cambridge UK)

 - Raider Publishing International, also d.b.a.
-Green Shore Publishing (former names include Purehaven Press and Perimedes Publishing) (uses various addresses, but probably located in Newark, NJ)
+RPI Publications (former names include Green Shore Publishing, Purehaven Press, and Perimedes Publishing) (uses various addresses, but probably located in Newark, NJ)

-- SterlingHouse Publisher, also d/b/a as International Book Management (Pittsburgh, PA–imprints include, among others, Pemberton Mysteries, 8th Crow Books, Cambrian House Books, Blue Imp Books, Caroline House Books, Dove House Books, and PAJA Books) (may no longer be active)
+- SterlingHouse Publisher, also d/b/a as International Book Management (Pittsburgh, PA–imprints include, among others, Pemberton Mysteries, 8th Crow Books, Cambrian House Books, Blue Imp Books, Caroline House Books, Dove House Books, and PAJA Books) (no longer active)

 - Strategic Book Publishing and Rights Agency (SBPRA)/Publish On Demand Global (PODG) (uses various addresses, but located in Boca Raton, FL–formerly known as Strategic Publishing, Strategic Book Group, Eloquent Books, The Literary Agency Group, and AEG Publishing Group)